ELEGANTNorth/GenotypeFilters/README.md

 ## ACMG filter
 Initially, the ACMG filter has been created.
 This will take in vcf format genotype data files and exclude all variants that match positions in the accompanying ```clinvar_acmg3.2_subset.txt.gz```.
 The positions are listed with both assembly GRCh37 and 38, but the python program ```match_filter_vcf.py``` has the flag ```--human-genome```, where one of the two can be specified.

+The list of ACMG variants was created by linking the ACMG variants to ClinVar.

 It is recommended to subset the input vcf file by chromosome and run the chromosomes in parallel.
 The input vcf file must have a header (```['#CHROM', 'POS', 'ID', 'REF', 'ALT', 'QUAL', 'FILTER', 'INFO', 'FORMAT', ... samples]```) and optionally the vcf format info lines started by "##".

 ```